T-2 (Internet service provider)

 T-2 is the second largest telecommunications provider in Slovenia.
 It was established on 11 May 2004.

 T-2 offers VDSL, FTTH, VoIP, 3G and IPTV connectivity to individuals and businesses.

 T-2 operates its own network infrastructure in major cities in Slovenia.
-T-2 was the first ISP to offer VDSL and over own FTTH network Triple play services in Slovenia.
+T-2 was the first Internet service provider to offer VDSL and over own FTTH network Triple play services in Slovenia.
 3G access is being supplied by Nokia Siemens Networks.